CognoVision: History

 CognoVision was founded in 2006.
-The company was privately financed and was acquired by Intel Corporation in 2010.

-The company was started by Haroon F. Mirza (CEO), Dr. Shahzad Malik (CTO), and Faizal Javer (President & COO).
+The privately financed company was started by Haroon F. Mirza (CEO), Dr. Shahzad Malik (CTO), and Faizal Javer (President & COO).
 The founders all met while students at Carleton University in Ottawa, Ontario, Canada in 2000.
-Each founder independently relocated to Toronto - Malik completed his Ph.D. at University of Toronto, Javer was expanding a mattress manufacturing business from Western Canada to Ontario, and Mirza was working at Cadbury Adams.
+Each founder had independently relocated to Toronto: Malik completed his Ph.D. at University of Toronto, Javer was expanding a mattress manufacturing business from Western Canada to Ontario, and Mirza was working at Cadbury Adams.

+CognoVision was acquired by Intel in 2010.
+In January 2018, its domain was acquired by marketingsolz.com, and re-directed to a technology and business news platform.

 Privacy

 CognoVision's technology respects privacy by never recording images or video footage, and relying on pattern detection algorithms that only look for general characteristics of a human face rather than features which can uniquely identify an individual.
 Once the AVA program has determined pixel patterns of a human face, the software categorizes how long the display is viewed, the approximate gender and approximate age of the viewer.

-However, the technology is often incorrectly compared to the retina scanners, like those in the film Minority Report, that privacy groups are pushing for legislation to prevent more intrusive biometric recognition technologies from becoming mainstream.